 Also, unlike antibiotics, natural probiotics have smaller, more selective targets.
 In short, they promote safe, natural healing.

 Probiotics produce enzymes that help us digest our food.
-They are also responsible for producing essential B vitamins in the process of metabolising nutrients.
+They are also responsible for producing essential B vitamins in the process of metabolizing nutrients.
 They help by cleaning up the gastrointestinal tract.
-In so doing, they can help reduce embarrassing symptoms such as bad breath, gas, and diarrhoea, stemming from digestive problems.
+In so doing, they can help reduce embarrassing symptoms such as bad breath, gas, and diarrhea, stemming from digestive problems.

 Probiotics can also help us treat more serious conditions like vaginal [yeast] infections, and some allergies.
 Here are a few health conditions that probiotics help improve:

 This is often a symptom of gastrointestinal distress caused by bacteria.
-Probiotics normalise bowel function by neutralising infectious micro-organisms.
+Probiotics normalize bowel function by neutralizing infectious micro-organisms.